 Kohala Waterfalls Small Group Adventure Tour

-Take a full-day waterfall adventure tour of the Big Island’s Kohala coast.
-You’ll start off driving up the Kona coastline pas lava flows and check out sweeping views form the old Kohala Mule Station lookout.
+Take a full-day waterfall adventure tour of the Big Island’s Kohala Coast.
+You’ll start off driving up the Kona coastline pas lava flows and check out sweeping views from the old Kohala Mule Station lookout.
 Check out the latest prices and more details.